Here’s a list of places in Port Sunlight where you can grab a bite to eat, with options to suit all taste buds.

 Takeaway treats on the Museum Green

-On the Museum Green, opposite Port Sunlight Museum and Lady Lever Art Gallery, you will find Mule Coffee and Copa Coffee serving a delicious range of takeaway hot drinks and sweet snacks.
+During the warmer months on the Museum Green, opposite Port Sunlight Museum and Lady Lever Art Gallery, you will find Mule Coffee and Copa Coffee serving a delicious range of takeaway hot drinks and sweet snacks.
 Usually open Wednesday-Sunday, 10am-4pm, however this is weather dependent.
-If you’re visiting specially, please call us on 0151 644 6466 to check.
+If you’re visiting specially, please call us on 0151 644 6466 to check they are on site.

 Lady Lever Art Gallery Café